rorzor/AgentRTS/README.md

 * Organic:
  * These are abundant throughout the map and continue to slowly 'grow' based on Game of Life mechanics.
- * They are required primarily to create replicants. (maybe they will also be consumed slowly by replicants taking actions)
+ * They are required primarily to create replicants. (maybe they will also be consumed slowly by replicants taking actions, to ensure only 'healthy' replicants can survive)

 * Inorganic (minerals):
  * These are less abundant, and do no replenish over time.